 This change posed a challenge to states that relied on the federal Form W-4 for their own state withholding.
-As a result, many states revamped their state withholding forms and now require taxpayers to submit both a state and a federal withholding form to ensure their state income withholding is accurate.
+As a result, many states revamped their state withholding forms and began requiring taxpayers to submit both a state and a federal withholding form to ensure their state income withholding is accurate.
 But, it depends on the state.
 In some cases, just the federal form will do the trick.

 Chart of state-by-state W-4 requirements